anubhavpgit/anubhavpgit.github.io/content/current.md

 <figcaption style="text-align: center; font-size: 0.8em;">Left: Arm with electrodes and sensors, Right: MCU with electrodes and sensors live</figcaption>

 Further in the next semester, I am planning to integrate a the language recognition model that would be used to convert the signals into text.
 This has a lot of potential applications, including controlling devices, typing (air keyboard), and even hand-gesture to-speech conversion.

-Tasks are ready for yourmove.ai.
-The current goal is to increase user engagement and traction using free tools and generating enough backlinks to the paid tool.
-My internships starts in a couple of weeks.
-Current engagement metrics are still insane.
-300k+ visitors in a month, for a tool that is basically chatgpt+ wrapper with a reddish theme.
-The founder claims that the tool is far superior in terms of accuracy and performance when compared to generic AI tools like chatGPT, which is why it is getting so much traction.

 New York in spring is beautiful as ever.
 The highs are around 27-28 and the lows are around 14-16, the sweet spot.
 The cherry blossoms are in full bloom, and the city feels lively.
 Charting out a few short trip plans for the summer.
 East coast isn't as scenic as the west coast, but, let's see how it goes.